tartieret/DevSitePortfolio/content/pages/projects/iotorq.md

 At [Panevo](https://www.panevo.com), I led the development of a new data platform for industrial energy management called ioTORQ, from a blank page to successful deployments at large industrial sites (PepsiCo, Saputo, Finning, BC Ferries...).

-Streaming data from thousands of metering devices is sent to the platform every minute.
-Our clients can then explore the data, build dashboard and corporate reports, and find insights to enhance their environmental performance.
+Streaming data from thousands of IoT devices is sent to the platform every minute.
+Our clients can then explore their data, build dashboards and corporate reports, and find insights to enhance their environmental performance.

 ![Data platform](/images/projects/ioTORQ/dataplatform.jpg)

 ### Features

 - Fully customizable dashboards and presentations with real-time update
-- Notification system with automatic alerts
+- Notification system with automatic alerting
 - Flexible REST API
 - Easy integration with multiple data sources & formats, including FTP, process historians, IoT devices, third-party APIs
 - Multivariate regression modeling to define baselines